akl73/weather_analysis/README.md

----
-title: "Weather events impact on the population health and economic issues in the US"
+# Weather events impact on the population health and economic issues in the US
-author: "Anna Lenkiewicz"
-date: "June 16, 2016"
-output: html_document
----
+## Author: Anna Lenkiewicz
+### Date: June 16, 2016

 ## Synopsis